-The Lower Bavarian city of Deggendorf is often called gateway to “Bavarian Forest”.
-Sheltered in a heavenly valley at the foot of Bavarian mountains, it is the perfect site to start exploring the eastern parts of Bavaria.
+The Lower Bavarian city of Deggendorf is often called the gateway to “Bavarian Forest”.
+Sheltered in a heavenly valley at the foot of the Bavarian mountains, it is the perfect site to start exploring the eastern parts of Bavaria.
 A wealth of cultural and culinary highlights wait to be discovered there.

 After WW2 (1939-1945), in the city were displaced Jewish camp refugees (around 2000) who even created a cultural center (newspapers, Cum Ojfboj, theater group, kosher kitchen, mikvah, synagogue).
 The Jewish camp even issued its private currency (Deggendorf Dollar).
 Many of the residents were survivors of Theresienstadt's concentration camp.
-Deggendorf's displaced persons camp closed on June 15, 1949.
+Deggendorf's displaced person camp closed on June 15, 1949.

 Just like all Bavarian towns, the city of Deggendorf boasts its fair share of monasteries and churches.
 The best-known is St.Peter and Paul’s Church of the Holy Sepulchre with quite extraordinary steeple completed 400 years after the creation of the church and is regarded as one of the prettiest Baroque church steeples found in southern Germany.

 The shipbuilder Deggendorfer Werft und Eissenbau GmbH (now renamed MAN Turbo AG) is famous for constructing Europe's largest riverboat - Crystal Mozart.

 Port Deggendorf cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Deggendorf, Germany Bavaria.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.

 |1 October, 2022|